• Skip to primary navigation

 Speech and Language Therapist (SLT) and a Clinical Behaviour Analyst (Board-Certified Behaviour Analyst (BCBA)).

-Maeve specifically practises clinical behaviour analysis, which encompasses ACT, with adults who stammer.
-As a Clinical Behaviour Analyst, Maeve focuses heavily on thoughts, feelings and sensations surrounding stammering and equips the adult to relate to these in a more adaptable way.
-Broadening out the actions of the AWS has been shown empirically to lessen both anxiety and avoidance behaviour, and as a result, bring more purpose and meaning to daily living.
+Maeve supports clients with or without communication differences who have become stuck in their lives.
+Acceptance and Commitment Therapy (ACT) with a strong behavioural underpinning is the predominant method of therapy.
+Maeve focuses heavily on thoughts, feelings and sensations surrounding communication differences and equips the client to relate to these in a more adaptable way.
+Broadening out the actions of clients has been shown empirically to lessen both anxiety and avoidance behaviour, and as a result, bring more purpose and meaning to daily living.
+Maeve specialises in helping clients who stammer or who have selective mutism.

 View more courses by Maeve Lappin.